 8. You might also like to use pranayama (rhythmic breathing used in Yoga) to get more into the mudra.

 9. One of the best positions for mudras are the sitting positions used in Zen meditation.
-Take a look at the link for more information.

 What do you think about when you use a mudra?
 Or should you meditate?